Formalizing Schwartz functions and tempered distributions: Locally convex spaces

 \section{Locally convex spaces}

 There are two very different definitions of locally convex topological vector spaces (LCTVS).
-Firstly, a topological vector space $X$ is said to be locally convex if there exists a $0$-neighborhood basis of convex sets~\cite{Bourbaki1987}*{Section~II.23}.
+Firstly, a topological vector space $X$ is said to be locally convex if $0$ admits a basis of neighborhoods made of convex sets~\cite{Bourbaki1987}*{p.~II.23}.

 On the other hand Reed--Simon~\cite{ReedSimon1}*{Section V.1} define a LCTVS as vector space together with a family of seminorms.
-These seminorms induce a topology, which can be shown~\cite{Bourbaki1987}*{Section~II.24} to be locally convex in the topological sense.
+These seminorms induce a topology, which can be shown~\cite{Bourbaki1987}*{p.~II.24} to be locally convex in the topological sense.
 For the concrete task of constructing the Schwartz space, it is obvious that the later definition is more useful.
+Note that both definitions and their equivalence have been formalized in \mathlib (see \tlink{Analysis/LocallyConvex/WithSeminorms.lean\#L918} and \tlink{Mathlib.Analysis.LocallyConvex.AbsConvexOpen.lean\#L109}.

 Recall that a seminorm on a vector space $X$ over a normed field $\mathbb{k}$ is a function $p : X \to \RR$, such that $p(x + y) \leq p(x) + p(y)$ for all $x, y \in X$ (subadditivity) and $p(r x) = \abs{r} \cdot p(x)$ for all $r \in \mathbb{k}$ and $x \in X$ (absolute homogeneity).